 Revolving Facility.
 The Revolving Facility allows us to borrow up to \$70.0 million in cash, based upon a formula of eligible accounts receivable.
-This total is separated into two lines of credit, namely (i) a line for Clean Harbors, Inc. and our U.S. subsidiaries equal to \$70.0 million less the principal balance then outstanding under the line for our Canadian subsidiaries, and (ii) a line for our Canadian subsidiaries equal to \$5.3 million.
-The Revolving Facility also provides that Bank of America, N.A. will issue at our request up to \$50.0 million of letters of credit, with the outstanding amount of such letters of credit reducing the maximum amount of borrowings permitted under the Revolving Facility.
-At December 31, 2005, we had no borrowings and \$39.2 million of letters of credit outstanding under the Revolving Facility, and we then had approximately \$30.8 million available to borrow.
-Borrowings outstanding under the Revolving Facility bear interest at an annual rate of either the U.S. or Canadian prime rate (depending on the currency of the underlying loan), or the Eurodollar rate plus 1.50%, and we are required to pay fees at an annual rate of 1.5% on the amount of letters of credit outstanding under the Revolving Facility.
+This total is separated into two lines of credit, namely: (i) a line for us and our U.S. subsidiaries equal to \$70.0 million less the principal balance then outstanding under the line for our Canadian subsidiaries and (ii) a line for our Canadian subsidiaries equal to \$5.3 million.
+The Revolving Facility also provides that Bank of America, N.A. will issue at our request up to \$60.0 million of letters of credit, with the outstanding amount of such letters of credit reducing the maximum amount of borrowings under the Revolving Facility.
+At December 31, 2006, we had no borrowings and \$45.6 million of letters of credit outstanding under the Revolving Facility, and we had approximately \$24.4 million available to borrow.
+Amounts outstanding under the Revolving Facility bear interest at an annual rate of either the U.S. or Canadian prime rate or the Eurodollar rate (depending on the currency of the underlying loan) plus 1.50%.
+We are required to pay monthly letter of credit and quarterly fronting fees at an annual rate of 1.5% and 0.3%, respectively, on the amount of letters of credit outstanding under the Revolving Facility and an annual administrative fee of \$25 thousand.
 The Credit Agreement also requires us to pay an unused line fee of 0.125% per annum on the unused portion of the Revolving Facility.
 The term of the Revolving Facility will expire on December 1, 2010.